harunrst/github-books-template/readme.md

-## Github Books
+## GitHub Books

+Welcome to **GitHub Books**!

+**GitHub Books** is an open-source book concept.
+I know that all engineers are an author inside but don't know where to start.
+Here is a chance for you to give it a try!
+You don't even have to publish on your own. **GitHub Books** eases everything for you!

+- Contribute the books of others
+- Publish a new edition within minutes
-This is a concept to encourage anyone to share their knowledge comfortably. **Github books** is to help you have your entire portfolio in the same place.
+- Keep your entire engineering portfolio in the same place: **GitHub**

-Let's be honest, it is hard, tiring and costly to publish a physical book.
-You wouldn't even know how to start this journey.

-Github books provides you with a very simple template.
-Use this repository as a template for your book and start it right away!
+- Easily navigate within a book

+See the very first GitHub book to be inspired: [Essentials of Being a Software Engineer](link)

-## Concept
+## Tips

-it doesnt have to be big
-let them contribute
-share it/ edit it. you dont have to waste money to publish a new edition.
+-coming soon-